Join us for a 3 Day Intermediate and Advanced Backcountry Ski Immersion Clinic

 Dependent on the number of participants and your custom itinerary.
 Please call to discuss.

 After your guides take you through a morning meeting process where we will go over the Avalanche Forecast, Weather and tour plan we head to the trailhead.
 Group Beacon checks, group communication and group gear conversations will start the day at the trailhead.
 Then pacing, ski track setting, etiquette, hazard and transitions/breaks locations and chores at each will take us to the summit of our assignment.
 Get the chance to lead your group on the way up and the way down in order to practice real decision making with professional guide feedback.
 On the descent learn about communication styles with and without radios, safe zone forecasting, pitch length and hazard management.
 Once your group leads itself back to the trailhead you will participate in a group debrief weighing your opinions of the day and relate them to possible tours for the next day.
-The evening homework session will be from 5:00-6:30.

 Building on day 2 is the focus.
 Having highlighted the skills you want to refine on day 3 you get more time to practice.